OKEAMAH/Git/docs/user/logging.rst

 -  ``file-descriptor-path:///the/path/to/write.log?section-prefix=rpc:debug&section-prefix=validator:debug&section-prefix=:none"``
    → Write only sections validator and rpc at debug level but exclude all other sections from the stream.
+- ``"file-descriptor-path:///tmp/node.log?rotate-days=5&section-prefix=:info"``
+   sets up log files with a rotation of 5 days and verbosity level ``info`` for all logs.
+Files will be named ``node-19700101.log`` in an example of a file produced in 1970, January, the 1st.

 The format of the events is (usually minified):